AlMrvn/dotfiles/nvim/.config/nvim/README.md

 - Each plugin has its own configuration file
 - LSP features are automatically configured for supported languages
 - Formatting is handled by `conform.nvim`
-- Python files are automatically formatted on save using Ruff
+- Flash navigation provides quick movement within files
-- BasedPyright provides type checking and intelligent code completion
+- Dual file explorers (Oil.nvim and Neo-tree) for different use cases

 ## 🤝 Contributing